Afonso Henriques Theatre: Closure, demolition, and aftermath

-The theatre ceased activities and was closed in 1936, however, in September of the same year, it was temporarily repurposed to house families whose homes were going to be demolished on a project to restore the area in and around the Guimarães Castle and the Paço dos Duques, and could not afford to buy a new one.
-After many complaints the families were promised by the city council to be moved to a different location before the start of the Gualterianas of 1938.
+The theatre finally ceased all activities and was closed in 1936, however, in September of the same year, it was temporarily repurposed to house families whose homes were going to be demolished on a project to restore the area in and around the Castle of Guimarães and the Paço dos Duques, and could not afford to buy a new one.
+After many complaints, the families were promised by the city council to be moved to a different location before the start of the Gualterianas of 1938.

 Last photograph of the Afonso Henriques Theatre (partially seen on the right), 30 October 1943.

 On 29 July 1938, it was announced at the O Comércio de Guimarães that the theatre had become a "shameful inn", and would be indefinitely closed after the relocation of said families.
-In August of the same year, after almost two years of serving as a shelter to these families, the theatre permanently closed, and plans to reconstruct it were abandoned as the construction of its announced successor, the Jordão Theatre, had already begun in February 1937.
+In August of the same year, after almost two years of serving as a shelter to these families, the theatre permanently closed, and plans to reconstruct it were completely discarded as the construction of its announced successor, the Jordão Theatre, had already begun in February 1937.

+In 1942, the City Council held a public auction to sell the Afonso Henriques Theatre building and its surrounding plot.

-The theatre was destroyed sometime between 1943 and 1949, with its last appearance in a photograph in 1943.
+The theatre was demolished sometime between 1943 and 1949, with its last appearance being in a photograph from 30 October 1943.
 By 1949, three houses had already been built on the site, which were later demolished in early 1961, alongside many other buildings, including the São Dâmaso Church, on a project to widen the São Dâmaso Boulevard.
-The location of the theatre is currently occupied by a street and garden.
+The location of the theatre is currently occupied by a street, sidewalks and part of the São Dâmaso garden.